lebailly/BME205/HW2/README.md

 Create three generators in a module that you can include from other Python programs:

-read\_fasta, for yielding sequences from a fasta file passed in as a file-like object.
+-   read\_fasta, for yielding sequences from a fasta file passed in as a file-like object.

-read\_fastq, for yielding sequences with Phred-score quality values from a fastq file passed in as a file-like object.
+-   read\_fastq, for yielding sequences with Phred-score quality values from a fastq file passed in as a file-like object.

-read\_fasta\_with\_quality, for yielding sequences with Phred-score quality values from a pair of files (one fasta, one similarly formatted but with white-space-separated numbers instead of amino acid or nucleic acid sequences.
+-   read\_fasta\_with\_quality, for yielding sequences with Phred-score quality values from a pair of files (one fasta, one similarly formatted but with white-space-separated numbers instead of amino acid or nucleic acid sequences).
 It would probably be best if this parser used the read\_fasta parser directly, so that bug fixes there would automatically propagate.

 The module should be a separate file whose name ends with ".py", so that it can be included in your main Python program.